KaelinWulf/kaelinwulf.github.io/docs/index.markdown

 I am an aspiring researcher and microscopist with a background in neuroscience and light-sheet fluorescence microscopy.

-Click through the tabs above to learn about me, research I’ve participated in, or just to see pretty brain and microscope images.
+Click through the tabs above to learn about me, research I’ve participated in, or just to see pretty brain and microscope images!

 (This website is currently a work-in-progress)